Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 * It consists of 2 individual pages
 * Modal for game instructions
 * Text of typing, country information is from **[REST Countries API](https://restcountries.eu/)**
-* Google maps API for location display
+* Google Maps API for location display

 ### Features Left To Implement <a name="features-left-heading"></a>
-* Setting different levels - I think I could implement this by setting a length of text (e.g. Easy for text length up to 10 characters) however currently do not have time to do this and as it is not absolutely essential to achieve user's goals, I leave this out
+* Setting different levels - I think I could implement this by setting a length of text (e.g. Easy for text length up to 10 characters) however currently do not have time to do this and as it is not essential to achieve user's goals, I leave this out
-* Having a user name - This would give users more customised game however currently do not have time to implement this well from the design's point of view, because by having this on the current page, it may look too busy on the page and will defeat the purpose of simple page, so I leave this out
+* Having a user name - This would give users a more customised game however currently do not have time to implement this well from the design's point of view, because by having this on the current page, it may look too busy on the page and will defeat the purpose of simple page, so I leave this out
 * Highlighting Letters When Correct / Incorrect - This would be helpful especially when letters are quite long.
-I currently do not have skills to implement this and not for essential for the game so I leave this out
+I currently do not have the skills to implement this and not essential for the game so I leave this out
 * Counting Down Last 10 Seconds - This would also be useful as users may not be able to take their eyes off while they are typing.
-A timer is relatively close to text display & input box so should be visible but giving a warning by sound would be nice function to have.
-I currently do not have skills and time but might look at this.
+A timer is relatively close to the text display & input box so should be visible but giving a warning by sound would be a nice function to have.
+I currently do not have the skills and time but might look at this.
 (TBC)

 ## TECHNOLOGIES USED <a name="technologies-used-heading"></a>
 * [HTML5](https://en.wikipedia.org/wiki/HTML) for markup